How to apply - Bachelor's

 - A web-based interview may be conducted as part of the admissions process.

 - NOTE: The application period may close early, if a programme becomes full, before the deadline.

 Jönköping International Business School (JIBS) reserves a limited number of places within some bachelor programmes for applicants who are considered particularly suited to the education and JIBS’ profile.
 Read more.

 STEP 6 Offer of Acceptance and what to do next

 - If admitted, an offer will be sent via e-mail.
 The applicant must accept the offer through the link in the e-mail, in order to receive the Letter of Acceptance (also via e-mail) as well as further instructions.

 - If you are required to pay tuition fees (who is required to pay?
 Opens in new window.), the invoice of the first instalment equivalent to one semester tuition fee, will be available a few days after you have received the letter of acceptance.
 Please note that the invoice should be paid within 3-5 weeks.
 Your payment needs to reach us by the due date indicated on the invoice.
 Note: as we approach the application deadline of May 2, admitted students will have less than 5 weeks to pay the fee.
-This is due to the fact that the processing of an application for residence permit can take 1-3 months after the payment has been confirmed by Jönköping University.
+This is due to the fact that the processing of an application for residence permit can take up to 3-4 months after the payment has been confirmed by Jönköping University.

 Sending application documents by post

 If you are requireed to send documents by post instead of uploading, they need to be certified, stamped and signed copies, not original documents.
 Read more here.